rjapplin/rjapplin.github.io/pages/about.md

 &nbsp;

 I am a data scientist with formal training and research experience in economics, statistics/econometrics, causal inference, and firm strategy/industrial organization.
-Currently, I am lucky to work as an Econometrician for Tinuiti.
 I hold a Ph.D. in economics from the University of Kentucky.

 &nbsp;